maxxmitchy/git-insight/README.md

 - Code quality metrics (file count, lines of code, complexity score)
 - Collaboration insights (collaboration score, top collaborating pairs)

+The analysis results will be displayed in the console and saved to a file in the project root directory with the specified name (or default 'insight_report') and a timestamp.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.